serokell/blog-posts/edsl-michelson/article.md

   VPair :: Val p -> Val q -> Val ('TPair p q)
 ```

-But after introducing this type we quickly found ourselves at a challenge.
-It was very easy to parse textual code representation to simple AST, but is obscure how to do the same for the typed representation of Michelson.
-To simplify things instead of parsing we’ll consider a task of conversion from simple AST to typed AST.
+But after introducing this type, we quickly found ourselves at a challenge.
+It was very easy to parse textual code representation to a simple AST but was obscure how to do the same for a typed representation of Michelson.
+To simplify things, instead of parsing, we considered a task of conversion from a simple AST to a typed AST.

-First problem with conversion from simple AST to typed representation lies in the fact that conversion of parent branch in AST depends on the types of children.
+The first problem with conversion from a simple AST to a typed representation was that conversion of a parent branch in an AST depended on the types of children.
 A useful trick for solving this issue can be found in the [blog post from 2009](http://augustss.blogspot.com/2009/06/more-llvm-recently-someone-asked-me-on.html).
-In short, we create an existential type which holds value along with its type and return this existential type from our type check function:
+In short, we created an existential type holding value along with its type and returning this existential type from our type check function:

 ```haskell
 data Sing (t :: T) where